 Semesters 2, 3, & 4: As you become immersed in all aspects of each system module, your integrated medical knowledge will continue to grow.
-Team-based learning (TBL) cases will provide the framework for foundational science content, and you will begin to incorporate connecting elements and utilize the functions of basic science knowledge in patient care.
+Active, self-directed learning initiatives with cases will provide the framework for foundational science content, and you will begin to incorporate connecting elements and utilize the functions of basic science knowledge in patient care.

 Semester 5: With the completion of the systems sequence, you will now be ready to do a complete history and physical.
 As a community, we will celebrate how far you have come as you prepare to leave Freeport for clerkships in the US and sit for the United States Medical Licensing Examination (USMLE) Step 1.